 ROME IV criteria for functional Bowel Disorders

-“Functional GI disorders are disorders of gut–brain interaction.
-It is a group of disorders classified by GI symptoms related to any combination of the following:
+‘Functional GI Disorders’ involve the gut–brain interaction.
+Under this umbrella term, are multiple disorders, all classified by GI symptoms that are related to any combination of the following:

-- Alterations in messages between the brain and the gut (“altered central nervous system processing”)
+- Alterations in the messages between the brain and the gut (‘altered central nervous system processing’).

-This implies that there is a bidirectional interactions between bodily processes and the gut, leading to functional GI disorders.
-Rome IV places a strong emphasis on emphasis on a biopsychosocial approach in the treatment of functional GI disorders.
+This inclusion criteria for Function GI Disorder, implies that there are multidirectional interactions between bodily processes, the brain, and the gut.
+Rome IV places a strong emphasis on a biopsychosocial approach in the treatment of Functional GI disorders.

 - Psychosocial factors: stress, personality, psychological state, coping, social support.

 - Physiology: motility, sensation, immune function, microflora, food, diet.

 Recurrent abdominal pain, on average, at least 1 day/week in the last 3 months, associated with two or more of the following:

 - Related to defecation.